nigelhojinker/CCCtools/README.md

-Users may view this [webpage](https://cellphonedb-cellchatdb-mapping.vercel.app/) for full details on the mapping process used to map interactions across both databases.
+Users may view this [webpage](https://cellphonedb-cellchatdb-mapping.vercel.app/) for full details on the harmonization process used to map interactions across both databases.

-The mapped databases of CellPhoneDB (v5) and CellChat (v2) and are available by running `data(CPDB)` and `data(CCDB)` respectively.
-These databases will be used in the `crosscheck()` function after users have ran both CellPhoneDB and CellChat on their dataset, and would like to find out which interactions have been identified by both tools.
+After we harmonized both databases, we compiled all unique interactions from both CellChat and CellPhoneDB which we coined **scpeakerDB**, which contains 3,904 interactions.
+By default, scpeakerDB is the database used for all cell-cell communication inference in this package.
+However, we provide users with the flexible to run their analysis with CellChat/CellPhoneDB-only interactions.